zhudhjen/BangumiHelperBot/README.md

 - Axios
 - BodyParser

-Prepare your token as `token.js` and export the token string.
-Then execute the follow commands in the directory:
+Create `token.js` and export the token string.
+Then execute the following commands:

 ```shell
 # npm start